Categories

 Class J Northern

-Lionel's version of the N & W J class locomotive is an excellent representation of the real life locomotive.
-Since its introduction in 1957, Lionel and other manufacturers have re-issued this locomotive many times over the past 60+ years.
+Lionel's version of the N & W Class J Northern was actually at the suggestion of a Lionel customer in 1957.
+The customer scratch-built a working model using the 736 as its foundation and provided the locomotive with a streamlined exterior, simulating the real life locomotive.
+Eventually Lionel did accept the suggestion and manufactured an excellent model representing the real life locomotive.
+Since its introduction in 1957, Lionel and other manufacturers have re-issued this locomotive many times over the past 65+ years.

 * Scroll down & click on any item number for more details regarding that locomotive *